pulyaevskiy/dart-http-mocks/README.md

 can be performed.

-* The `HttpHeadersMock` does not support "multi-value" headers at this moment (but this can be added in the future, of course).
+* The `HttpHeadersMock` does not support "multi-value" headers at this moment (but this can be added in the future).
 * Reading of request body assumes you will use `UTF8.decodeStream()`.

 If you find a use case which is not covered, feel free to create an issue or a